jonjacobs24/wnv-prediction/README.md

 │
 ├── WNVFinalReport [JonathanJacobs].pdf  <- Detailed report on the entire process and findings │
+├── West Nile Virus Presentation.pdf     <- Presentation outlining the process and findings │
 ├── plots                                <- A selection of plots refereced in the report │
 ├── data
 │   ├── raw                              <- raw, unprocessed data